Many conservatives have contended that the free-market capitalist system unfettered by big government is the ideal political and economic system.

 Perhaps the one American economist most admired by conservatives was Milton Friedman (1912-2006).
 Among others that he strongly influenced was the U. S. Federal Reserve Chairman from 1987 to 2006, Alan Greenspan.

-In 1999 Freidman stated that he would eliminate most U. S. cabinet departments, including those overseeing commerce, education, energy, and labor (some of this material and references for it can be found in my An Age of Progress? ).
+In 1999 Freidman stated that he would eliminate most U. S. cabinet departments, including those overseeing commerce, education, energy, and labor (some of this material and references for it can be found in my An Age of Progress?).
 But it was also Freidman who contended that “the social responsibility of business is to increase its profits.”
-In The Cultural Contradictions of Capitalism (1976), prominent sociologist Daniel Bell wrote that “in its products and in its advertisements, the corporation promotes pleasure, instant joy, relaxing, and letting go,” and that this situation left “capitalism with no moral or transcendental ethic.”
+In The Cultural Contradictions Of Capitalism: 20th Anniversary Edition, prominent sociologist Daniel Bell wrote that “in its products and in its advertisements, the corporation promotes pleasure, instant joy, relaxing, and letting go,” and that this situation left “capitalism with no moral or transcendental ethic.”

 A man who had once worked for Upton Sinclair, novelist Sinclair Lewis, reflected this criticism in his novel Main Street (1920).
 He depicts its heroine (Carol) walking down the main street of his fictional Gopher Prairie, which resembled “ten thousand towns from Albany to San Diego.”

 In all the town not one building save the Ionic bank . . . gave pleasure to Carol’s eyes; not a dozen buildings which suggested that, in the fifty years of Gopher Prairie’s existence, the citizens had realized that it was either desirable or possible to make this, their common home, amusing or attractive.